nemeritskyy/obox/README.md

 ![N|Solid](https://nemeritskyy.pp.ua/obox/3.png)

 > For test open in your browser: http://localhost:8080
 > My congratulations, we are halfway to success!
+> Add war file from repository to directory C:\obox\tomcat\webapps and open your browser http://localhost:8080/obox/

 ## _Install MySQL_
 Fast link Windows (x86, 32-bit), MSI Installer: